vzaidman/htz-frontend/packages/components/htz-components/src/components/CheckBox/CheckBox.md

     return (
       <div>
         <div>
-          the value from the state is: {this.state.checked ? "true" : "false"}
+          the value from the state is: {this.state.checked ? 'true' : 'false'}
         </div>
         <CheckBox
           label="label"